John Mair (journalist)

-John Mair is a former associate senior lecturer in broadcast journalism at the Coventry University Department of Media and Communication.
+John Mair (born 1950) is a former associate senior lecturer in broadcast journalism at the Coventry University Department of Media and Communication.
 He is a former BBC current affairs producer who has also worked for Channel Four and ITV, and helped devise Question Time and Watchdog at the BBC.

+Biography

+Born in British Guiana in 1950, John Mair attended Sacred Heart RC School, and after winning the Demerara scholarship in 1961 he emigrated with his family to the United Kingdom.
+Studying at the London School of Economics from 1968 to 1972, he earned a BSc (Econ) Honours degree in Sociology.
+He worked as a teacher, before joining the BBC as a producer and director from the late 1970s until 1985, going on to work freelance for the BBC, ITV and Channel 4.

 Academic background

-He has taught at Coventry University since 2005 where he devised the university's best known brand, The Coventry Conversations.
+Since 2005, Mair has taught at Coventry University, where he devised the university's best known brand, The Coventry Conversations.
 He has published five books on journalism and frequently appears in print and broadcast talking about the media.

 Mair's books include Mirage in the Desert: Reporting the Arab Revolutions, which focuses on coverage of the 2010 Arab Spring, and Investigative Journalism: Dead or Alive.

 Coventry Conversations

 Mair has invited household names such as Jon Snow, Kirsty Wark, Jeremy Vine, BBC Director General Mark Thompson, Trevor Philips and Baroness Amos to take part in Coventry Conversations and address students at the university.
 The "Conversations" were lauded as "the best speaker programme in any British University" by Mair's regular co-author, Professor Richard Keeble of the University of Lincoln.

 Mair, who has more than two hundred broadcast credits to his name, as well as covering several world leader summits.